 The buildings are all designed by Los Angeles architect Frederick Fisher and Partners, whose work is featured at USC, Caltech, Princeton, LACMA and other academic and arts institutions.
 The designs are architecturally aligned with the rest of the mid-century campus and feature stunning west-facing views of the Ojai Valley.

 The 195-acre Upper Campus, located in the east end of the Ojai Valley at the end of Reeves Road, was severely damaged during the December 2017 Thomas Fire.
 The campus re-opened a month later with temporary dorms and classrooms.
 With the support of our alumni and families, the school began construction in fall 2019.
-The projects are expected to be completed during the 2020-2021 school year.
+The projects will be completed during the 2020-2021 school year, and are expected to meet LEED-Gold standards for environmental sustainability.